volusion/element-tutorial/cli/README.md

 element -v
 ```

-> Pro Tip: Remember to check the available commands with `element --help`
+> Pro Tip: Check the available commands with `element --help`

 ## Using the CLI

 ### Authenticate

 The first step is to authenticate yourself using your Volusion credentials.
-As the credentials, you should use the same username and password that you use to connect to your Volusion store.
+As the credentials, you should use the same username and password that you use to log into your Volusion store.

 Running the following command, will ask your username and password: